Welcome to the April 2019 edition of the monthly roundup of our top picks of CRM and B2B Sales and Marketing articles from around the web.

 No more covering it up with those soft-skills veneer.

-Forecasting is More Than Just Numbers – By HBR The article explores the various behavioral aspects that contribute to forecast blindsiding.
+The article explores the various behavioral aspects that contribute to forecast blindsiding.
 And most, if not all, are quite relatable.
 The battle is not ours to own singularly.
 What makes the article a worthier read is that it does a pretty neat job of making us seek some right answers here.

 For example, one of the key points discussed is about how to address ambiguity while fine-tuning forecast numbers.
-The answer lies in redesigning systems to account for human behaviours that distort these numbers, to begin with.
+The answer lies in redesigning systems to account for human behaviors that distort these numbers, to begin with.